Snowflake-Labs/Sentry/README.md

     ```

     Replace `$(pwd)/.streamlit` with a path to the directory containing
-    [Streamlit secrets toml file][3].
+    [Streamlit secrets toml file][3] if using a different secrets location.

     `--publish-all` will assign a random port to the container; you can use
     `docker ps` to determine which port is forwarded to `8501` inside the
     container.

-3. (if needed) find out the port that Docker assigned to the container using
+5. (if needed) find out the port that Docker assigned to the container using
    `docker ps`:

    ```shell